indaco/md2audio/README.md

 - `(0-8s)` - Range format, uses end time (8 seconds)
 - `(15 seconds)` - Also works with "seconds" spelled out

-**How it works:**
+**How it works (macOS say provider only):**

 - The script counts the words in your text
 - Calculates the required words-per-minute (WPM) to fit the target duration
 - Automatically adjusts the speaking rate for that section
 - Shows you the actual duration vs target after generation

-**Note on timing accuracy:** Due to limitations in macOS's `say` command rate handling, the actual duration may differ from the target (typically within 1-3 seconds).
-The tool applies a 0.95 adjustment factor to improve accuracy, but exact matches are not guaranteed.
-Test with your content and adjust timing annotations as needed.
+**Important Notes:**

+- **Timing is supported with both providers**, but with different accuracy:

+  - **macOS say provider**: Uses `-r` (rate) parameter for speed control
+    - Very wide range of speaking rates (90-360 wpm)
+    - Actual duration may differ from target (typically within 1-3 seconds)
+    - Applies 0.95 adjustment factor for better accuracy

+  - **ElevenLabs provider**: Uses `speed` parameter (NEW!)
+    - Limited range: 0.7x (slower) to 1.2x (faster) of natural pace
+    - More accurate natural-sounding speech
+    - If target duration requires speed outside this range, audio will be clamped
+    - Example: 5s target → 5.75s actual (within 15% for typical content)

+- **Timing accuracy tip**: Test with your content and adjust timing annotations as needed.
+For very tight timing requirements, consider the say provider's wider speed range.

 ## Directory Processing